cfstras/pcm/README.md

 # pcm
-a Linux client for PuTTYConnectionManager configurations, with fuzzy searching.
+a Linux SSH client wrapper reading PuTTYConnectionManager configurations, with fuzzy searching.

 Supports auto-login with stored passwords and running predefined commands as specified in PuTTYCM